top of page

 Legacy and Next Steps

-This year marked the 30th Budapest Pride, and also, arguably, its most pivotal.
+This year marked the 30th Budapest Pride and arguably its most pivotal.
 It symbolized resilience against repression, aligning LGBTQIA2+ rights with democratic freedoms.
-Organisers vow to continue the fight, both in court and on the streets.
+Organizers vow to continue the fight, both in court and on the streets.
 As Budapest Pride’s legal team noted:

 A Wider European Message

-International voices added their weight.
+International voices added their weight to the event.
 EU’s Equality Commissioner Hadja Lahbib affirmed the equal status of LGBTQIA2+ citizens.
-Meanwhile, statements from 33 embassies, EU prime ministers, Greta Thunberg, and global advocacy groups condemned Hungary’s restrictions as repugnant to European values .
+Statements from 33 embassies, EU prime ministers, Greta Thunberg, and global advocacy groups condemned Hungary’s restrictions as repugnant to European values.

 In Summary